How do Cookies work?

 - Personalization cookies: These are those that allow the user to access the service with some predefined general characteristics based on a series of criteria in the user's terminal, such as the language, the type of browser through which the user accesses the service , the regional configuration from where you access the service, etc.

 Analysis cookies: They are those that allow the person responsible for them to monitor and analyze the behavior of the users of the websites to which they are linked.
 The information collected through this type of cookies is used in the measurement of the activity of the websites, application or platform and for the elaboration of navigation profiles of the users of said sites, applications and platforms, in order to introduce improvements in function of the analysis of the use data made by the users of the service.

 Google Analytics is a free web analytics tool from Google that primarily allows website owners to understand how users interact with their website.
 It also enables cookies in the domain of the site where you are and uses a set of cookies called "__utma" and "__utmz" to collect information anonymously and report website trends without identifying individual users.

 How to manage Cookies on your computer: deactivation and deletion of cookies

 All Internet browsers allow you to limit the behavior of a cookie or disable cookies within the settings or browser options.
 The steps to do it are different for each browser, you can find instructions in the help menu of your browser.

-Can you allow, block or delete cookies installed on your computer by configuring your browser options installed on your computer:
+You can allow, block or delete the cookies installed on your computer through configuring the browser options installed on your computer: